top of page

 ANNOUNCED January 2007

 This was a strange little phone.
-The screen would swivel to a horizontal layout, which became much more of a demand with more video, animation, and gaming being introduced to mobile devices.
-Though mobile Internet usage wasn't idle at this time, it wasn't impossible.
-Screens were often too small to accommodate most desktop web designs and mobile versions of websites weren't always prioritized, like they are today.
-Unfortunately, I think the fact that this phone is kind of ugly allowed it to almost slip my mind, but I do enjoy the vision behind it.
-Had they made the whole device silver or the keyboard black− to match the rest− it probably would have gone down in my top 5.
+The screen would swivel to a horizontal layout, which became much more of a demand with more video, animation, and gaming being introduced to mobile devices (and the end of Adobe Flash looming upon us).
+Though mobile Internet usage wasn’t ideal at this time, it wasn’t impossible.
+Screens were often too small to accommodate most desktop web designs, and mobile versions of websites weren’t nearly as prioritized as they are today.
+The fact that this phone is kind of ugly overshadows the vision behind it, which I do like and think there’s potential in.
+Had they made the whole device silver or the keyboard black, to match the rest, it may have gone down in my top five.

 6. LG Chocolate 2 VX8500